rofrano/tekton-testing/labs/05-build-an-image/README.md

 tkn hub install task buildah
 ```

 This will install the `buildah` task in your Kubernetes namespace.
+You see a reply like this one to indicate that the buildah task was installed successfully.

 ```
 Task buildah(0.4) installed in default namespace